Bounding the inefficiency of outcomes in generalized second price auctions: Semi-Smooth Games and the Price of Anarchy with Uncertainty

-We remark that the proof holds without significant changes if we add information asymmetries in the game, i.e., if we assume that each player gets signals that reveal her type and refine her knowledge on the probability distributions of the types of the other players.
-All we need to change in this case is to replace the expectations over types with expectations over signals. \end{proof}
+We remark that the proof holds without significant changes if we add information asymmetries in the game, i.e., if we assume that each player gets signals that reveal her type and refine her knowledge on the probability distributions of the types of the other players. {The only change required is to define an extended type for each player, consisting of the player's original type composed with that player's signal, and use it in place of the original type.}

-Notice that the usefulness of Lemma \ref{lem.smoothness-to-bpoa} lies in the fact that it can provide bounds on the efficiency loss for Bayesian games (and, as we will see later in Section \ref{sec.learning}, under even more general equilibrium concepts) by examining substantially more restricted settings.
+{A particular strength} of Lemma \ref{lem.smoothness-to-bpoa} lies in the fact that it can provide bounds on the efficiency loss for Bayesian games {even with correlated types} (and, as we will see later in Section \ref{sec.learning}, under even more general equilibrium concepts) by examining substantially more restricted settings.
 In the context of GSP auction games, it allows us to focus on identifying a (possibly randomized) deviating bid strategy for each player (i.e., a bid $b'_i$ for each player $i$) so that the semi-smoothness inequality holds for every fixed valuation vector $\vals$ and pure bidding profile $\bids$.
 By Lemma \ref{lem.smoothness-to-bpoa}, this then immediately implies a bound on the price of anarchy of GSP auction games with uncertainty and information asymmetries.

+\begin{remark} {It is maybe easier to interpret a deterministic special case of Lemma \ref{lem.smoothness-to-bpoa} where we require that Definition \ref{defn:semi-smooth-games} holds for deterministic bids $h'_i(\cdot)$.
+As a warmup {in analyzing} the GSP auction, we will show {in} Claim \ref{smoothness-claim} that the bids $b'_i=\frac{1}{2}v_i$ can serve to prove that the GSP auction is $(1/2,1)$-smooth, and hence has a price of anarchy of at most 4.
+This bound of 4 on the price of anarchy {shows} that if the social welfare is less than a quarter of the maximum possible, there is a player $i$ who can deviate to $b'_i = \frac{1}{2} v_i$, a natural shading of {her} bid, and improve {her utility}.}

+{To improve the bound we will consider a deviating bid $b_i = \theta \cdot v_i$ for other constants $\theta \in (0,1)$.
+In fact, we will need to {consider} a random $\theta$ rather than a constant one.
+There are two ways to understand such a random bid: a direct conclusion is that sampling $\theta$ according to the prescribed distribution produces a good deviation in expectation, whenever welfare is low.
+But maybe a more natural interpretation is through the lenses of the \emph{probabilistic method}, used in combinatorics to show that a certain object exists without finding it explicitly.
+If {there exists} a randomized deviation $b_i = \theta \cdot v_i$ that improves {player $i$'s utility}, this implies that there exists a deterministic bid $\theta v_i$ that improves {player $i$'s utility}.}

+{The randomization on selecting the bid $h'_i(\cdot)$ in Definition \ref{defn:semi-smooth-games} gives us more flexibility to prove the semi-smoothness inequality with good parameters $\lambda$ and $\mu$ by defining appropriately the density function of $h'_i$'s.} \end{remark}